-A callback normally should not escape by raising an exception or invoking a continuation.
+• A callback normally should not escape by raising an exception or invoking a continuation.
 An atomic callback can potentially raise an exception, but only if it is called during the invocation of a callout created with callback-exns? as true.
 A non-atomic callback must never raise an exception.

-''' Changed in version 6.3 of package base: Added the #:lock-name argument.
+Changed in version 6.3 of package base: Added the #:lock-name argument.
 Changed in version 6.12.0.2: Added the #:blocking? argument.
 Changed in version 7.9.0.16: Added the #:varargs-after argument.
 Changed in version 8.0.0.8: Added the #:callback-exns? argument.

-(fun fun-option ... maybe-args type-spec ... -> type-spec maybe-wrapper) '''

 Creates a new function type.
+The fun form is a convenient syntax for the cprocedure type constructor, and it can enable more static generation of callout and callback code; see fun from ffi/unsafe/static for more information.

-The \fun form is a convenient syntax for the \cprocedure type constructor.
-In its simplest form, only the input type-expr and the output type-expr are specified, and each types is a simple expression, which creates a straightforward function type.
+In the simplest form of fun, only the input type-exprs and the output type-expr are specified, and each types is a simple expression, which creates a straightforward function type.
+For example, specifies a function that receives a string and an integer and returns an integer.